norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 What can we learn from evidence in the data set at hand?

 * May be evidence in the data rule out MCAR - test responders vs. nonresponders.
-    * Example: Responders tend to have higher/lower average education than nonresponders by t-test
+    - Example: Responders tend to have higher/lower average education than nonresponders by t-test
-    * Example: Response more likely in one geographic area than another by chi-square test
+    - Example: Response more likely in one geographic area than another by chi-square test
 * No evidence in data set to rule out MAR (although there may be evidence from an external data source)

 **What is plausible?**

 * Cochran example: when human behavior is involved, MCAR must be viewed as an extremely special case that would often be violated in practice
 * Missing data may be introduced by design (e.g., measure some variables, don’t measure others for reasons of cost, response burden), in which case MCAR would apply
 * MAR is much more common than MCAR
 * We cannot be too cavalier about assuming MAR, but anecdotal evidence shows that it often is plausible when conditioning on enough information

 **Ignorable Missing**

-* If missing-data mechanism is MCAR or MAR then nonresponse is said to be "ignorable"
+* If missing-data mechanism is MCAR or MAR then nonresponse is said to be "ignorable".
 * Origin of name: in likelihood-based inference, both the data model and missing-data mechanism are important but with MCAR or MAR, inference can be based solely on the data model, thus making inference much simpler
 * "_Ignorability_" is a relative assumption:  missingness on income may be NMAR given only gender, but may be MAR given gender, age, occupation, region of the country